zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 > any commenter being able to demand answers to questions at the risk of the post-author’s status

 ]
 [TODO: lip service in insufficient; look at actions; his warning to me about "scorn" means it's not just Said]

 ## Misrepresentations in Habyrka's Analysis of Achmiz's Comments

+Habryka helpfully presents "a breakdown of the core dynamics that make comment threads with Said rarely worth it" with examples, which would be clarifying if the examples demonstrated what Habyrka claims they do, except they don't.

+As an example of a comment that "read[s] like an implicit claim that you have violated some social norm [...] for which you deserve to be punished (though this will not be said explicitly), or if not that, make you look negligent by not answering an innocuous open-seeming question", Habyrka presents [a comment by Achmiz on Benjamin Hoffman's "Zetetic Explanation"](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=NzCRof9btBFkc6PhS), in which Achmiz juxtaposes quotes of Hoffman mentioning "the ordinary means by which they navigate their lives" and "the sorts of skills used in time-travel or Robinson Crusoe stories" as things that ideal pedagogy should connect to, with the comment, "Hm."

+It's expressed rather elliptically, but this is just an ordinary criticism of the post: Achmiz thinks Hoffman is in error to present portrayals of skill in fantasy fiction as representative of good holistic pedagogy of real-world skills.
+(And for the benefit of readers lacking the reading comprehension to understand the original comment, Achmiz [explained what he meant](https://www.greaterwrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation/comment/s6JBxwJu3hePu8ydB) in followup discussion.)
+Whether you agree or disagree, this is clearly an on-topic, intellectually substantive comment.
+The only way I can read it as "an implicit claim that [Hoffman] violated some social norm" "for which he deserves to be punished" is if there's a social norm against making posts that can be criticized and that criticism is a punishment, but that would be absurd and contrary to the nature of a discussion forum.
+Arguing is not a punishment!

+Habyrka [cites another response from Achmiz to Hoffman](https://www.greaterwrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation/comment/9NReWbLRe5Xv4SKid) as an instance of Achmiz "dismiss[ing] your response as being totally insufficient, confused, or proving the very point he was trying to make".
+This is a fair description—but Habryka doesn't address whether the dismissal is justified!
+Is it not conceivable that someone might write a response that's insufficient, confused, or proving the very point the critic was trying to make?

+In the comment in question, Achmiz is disputing Hoffman's claim that the explanation of yeast in the post was adequate

 [TODO—
 The initial "Zetetic Explanation" comment was _not_ vague and high-level put-down!
 Reading it that way is just poor reading comprehension.
 It was expresssed elliptically by juxtaposing the "ordinary means" and "Robinson Crusoe" quotes.
 Is that a good criticism?
 I don't know; it's a judgement call!
 But it's clearly in-bounds.